SebastianRokholt/Hybrid-Recommender-System/README.md

 # Movie Recommender System
-This repository contains the files for a hybrid recommender system for movie ratings.
+This repository contains the files for a Data Science project about recommender systems and machine learning.
-The project is based on the MovieLens 1M Dataset, available [here](https://grouplens.org/datasets/movielens/1m/).
+The project revolved around building a hybrid recommender system with collaborative and content-based filtering.

 ## The Dataset
 The dataset was provided through the course material for INF161 at the University of Bergen.
-It consists of a somewhat customized version of the MovieLens 1M dataset, which contains 1 million movie ratings given by 6000 users on 4000 movies in the years 2000-2003.
+It consists of a somewhat customized version of the [MovieLens 1M Dataset](https://grouplens.org/datasets/movielens/1m/), which contains 1 million movie ratings given by 6000 users on 4000 movies in the years 2000-2003.
 The data provided through INF161 was translated to Norwegian and modified to be slightly more challenging to clean than the original.

 ## The Process
 In order to learn as much as possible about recommender systems and data science in general,